pnp/pnpcore/docs/using-the-sdk/basics-async.md

 Internally in the PnP Core SDK everything always happens async, the sync methods you see are wrappers over their async counterparts with a `GetAwaiter().GetResult()` to force the code to wait for the outcome.

 > [!Important]
 > Using the async methods is strongly recommended.
-Use the sync methods if you're using the PnP Core SDK in an already sync code base, if not use async.
+Use the sync methods only if you're using the PnP Core SDK in an already sync code base and async is not an option, if not use async.
+Using the sync methods can possibly lead to deadlocks when combined with applications using a `SynchronizationContext` like ASP.NET.
+If you see encounter deadlocks then wrapping the impacted code block in a `Task.Run(() => your code )` block should avoid the deadlock.

 If you want to learn more about async programming checkout these resources: